 #4: It doesn't have to come in neutral tones.

-Style Notes: While we'd normally say stick to the classic colours, there's something about this bold yellow-and-blue leopard-print approach that we love.
+Style Notes: While we'd normally say stick to the classic colours, there's something about this bold red Ganni leopard print that's so out-there, you can't help but appreciate it.

 #5: Leopard print looks incredible with more leopard print.